Heathage/Comp120-TinkeringAudio/README.md

       - A tone, with a random frequency between two values, will play when a player picks up a pink cube.
 (Signifying picking up that item)
       - A tone will play when a player picks up a red cube.
 (Signifying the player walking into a trap)
       - A tone, with a random frequency between two values, will play when the "Obstacle Cubes" hit the ground.
 (Signifying the trap closing on the player)
       - A tone will play when the player picks up the gold cube.
-(Signifying the player winning)
+(Signifying the player winning) This happens only when the player has collected all the pink cubes.
+      -A tone will play when the player tries to pick up the gold cube without first collecting all the pink cubes.
+(Signifying that the player cannot complete the level yet)

 ## Contract #4 - User Interface Audio (Non-Diegetic Audio)
 Author - [David Brown](https://github.com/GamesDevDave)